 Bracknell Night Shelter

-For the last two years, EBC have worked with other churches to support the Night Shelter which is run by Pilgrim Hearts.
+Since 2015, EBC have worked with other churches in Bracknell to support the Night Shelter which is run by Pilgrim Hearts.

 Anyone in the Bracknell area is able to be referred to the Night Shelter by agencies such as the CAB, Drop In Centre (run by Pilgrim Hearts), the Foodbank, Police and Bracknell Forest Council.
 There are clear guidelines which anyone being referred must accept and these help to ensure that the Shelter is run with the minimum chance of trouble or disruption.